 His Excellency Mubarak Rashed Al Mansoori

 HE Mubarak Rashed Khamis Al Mansoori holds a Bachelor degree in Finance and an MBA.
 He has been appointed The Governor of Central Bank of the UAE as of September 2014.
 He has also been the CEO of Emirates Investment Authority since May 2008.
-He started his career at ADIA from 1991 – 2000 in the Equities Department, then he served as the Director General of Abu Dhabi Retirement Pensions & Benefits Fund since its establishment back in 2000 and until 2008.
+He started his career at ADIA from 1991 – 2000 in the Equities Department, then he served as the Director General of Abu Dhabi Retirement Pensions & Benefits Fund since its establishment back in 2000.
 He also held directorship in a number of organisations including The Central Bank of United Arab Emirates, Securities & Commodities Authority of UAE (SCA), Abu Dhabi Securities Exchange (ADX), Etisalat Group in the UAE, Etisalat Misr in Egypt, Mobily in Saudi Arabia, The Arab International Bank (AIB) in Egypt, Arab Banking Corporation (ABC) in Bahrain, Egypt and Jordan, Banco Atlantico in Spain, Tabreed and Abu Dhabi Holding Company.

 H.E.
 Abdul Aziz Abdulla Al-Ghurair

 His Excellency Abdul Aziz Al Ghurair has been Chairman of the UAE Banks Federation since 2012, a position that entails dealing with the key issues facing the country’s banking sector, encouraging cooperation between banks and promoting the important role banks play in the economy and the wider community.
 He is also the CEO of Mashreq Group and member of the Board of Directors of Abdulla Al Ghurair Group, one of the biggest businesses in the Middle East with operations in more than 20 countries.